LasVegasRubyGroup/podium/README.md

 4. Run `gem install bundler`
 5. Run `bundle`
 6. Install node.js and phantomjs.
 These are external packages that our test suite uses and cannot be installed with bundler.
+7. Install PostgreSQL and create databses named `podium_test` and `podium_development`.
-7. Run `rake` and make sure all the examples succeed.
+8. Run `rake` and make sure all the examples succeed.